DragonSlayer150/OOPDA-Final-Project/README.md

-# Name of the Game
+# How the Game Works
-Every time you lose, your paddle shrinks,
+Every time you lose the ball, your paddle shrinks,
 first person to have their paddle reduced to nothing loses

 # Controls